RobertARandolph/AdmiralBumbleBee.com/Favourites.md

 * [Incra Miter 1000HD](https://www.incra.com/miter_gauges-miter1000hd.html) - Forget having a shop-made wooden miter sled.
 I prefer this miter gauge for precision work.
 * [RabidModels Cyanoacrylate](https://www.ebay.com/str/rabidmodels) - Some of the best prices and value.
 I particularly like their "Flex" product.
 * [Veritas Honing Guide](http://www.veritastools.com/Products/Page.aspx?p=144) - Some tools need precise bevels, and this is the best honing jig on the market.
 I've tried them all.
 I hone by hand while "working" and finish my day with a precise bevel grind.
+* [GRR-Ripper](https://www.microjig.com/products/grr-ripper) - Two of these.
+Awesome.
+Easy to adjust to the work so that you can feel confident in the outcomes of the potential failures of a given operation.
+Better cut results through better work control as well.

 ## Knives